 - Working with Campus Ministry to provide spiritual support for interested graduate students

-For a listing of events and meetings, past meeting minutes, the GSO Constitution, and the Graduate Student Rights and Responsibilities, please visit the GSO website.
+For a listing of events and meetings, past meeting minutes, the GSO Constitution and the Graduate Student Rights and Responsibilities, visit the GSO website.

 This office is the primary source for student enrollment and financial services information and assistance.
-Once a student is admitted to the university, this office is available to help students through Marquette processes and serves as a resource for questions about registration, student financial aid and student accounts.
+Once students are admitted to the university, this office is available to help them through Marquette processes and serves as a resource for questions about registration, student financial aid and student accounts.
 For more information, visit the Marquette Central website.

 Marquette University Police Department

 With the Marquette community located in downtown Milwaukee, students need to be aware of the realities of city living.
 Recognizing this, the university strives to educate students about personal safety and crime prevention through a wide variety of safety programs and services.

 Marquette operates its own commissioned police department, which works closely with the Milwaukee Police Department to ensure the security and safety of the university community.
 Located on the first floor of the 16th Street Parking Structure, 749 N. 16th St. (between Wisconsin Avenue and Wells Street), the department houses its administration, officer operations, the Command Information Center, preventive services and Student Safety Programs.
 MUPD operates 24 hours a day, every day.
 Services can be obtained by calling (414) 288-6800.
 In cases of emergency, students and employees should contact MUPD’s emergency line by dialing (414) 288-1911 from any campus extension or (414) 288-1911 from any off-campus phone.